eran-or/comment-feed/README.md

 # Demo

-Note! &nbsp;&nbsp;&nbsp;&nbsp; Because Github pages is designed for static web page, the form has not have the ability to save a comment so you can run the code in your local machine.
+Note! &nbsp;&nbsp;&nbsp;&nbsp; Because Github pages is designed for static web page, the form (only on demo) has not have the ability to save a comment so you can run the code in your local machine.

 [Demo](https://eran-or.github.io/comment-feed/)